Skip to content

 e.
 Use multiple swabs if necessary, ensuring each swab covers a defined area and is appropriately labeled.

-See also SOP for Water Testing
+See also Microbiology Testing: SOP for Media Fill Testing

 Swab Sample Handling: